 Birmingham Repertory Theatre’s production is an essential part of London’s Christmas calendar.
 The Snowman features stunning choreography by Robert North to accompany unforgettable musical and lyrics by Howard Blake – including the timeless Walking In The Air.

 Seen by audiences of over half a million at The Peacock, the show never fails to delight audiences young and old.
-A Christmas treat suitable for the whole family, and the perfect introduction to dance for theatre newcomers, The Snowman will have you returning year after year.
+A Christmas treat suitable for the whole family, and the perfect introduction to dance for theatre newcomers, book The Snowman tickets in the West End and see a show that will have you returning year after year.